 Naturally, my longest running web-based project is this site.
 The following is a short history in reverse chronological order charting my slowly evolving expertise.

 Version 12 saw improvements/tinkering with layout and appearance.
+The cache was reimplemented to use flat files instead of a database table.
 It was uploaded in mid-January 2013.

 The table of contents for each page was moved to be between the banner and main content area, and made collapsible.
 This experiment was in preparation for further work on Project Rho.

 Version 11 reimplemented the layout using CSS flexible boxes.
 It was uploaded in early-November 2012.